Check out the local businesses around town that celebrate Earth Day all year long

 Greatful Gardens is a proud partner of Reno’s own RootEd.
 Ever heard of ‘em?
 They’re a local non-profit that serves the community by building greenhouses for local schools, homeless shelters, community gardens, and other non-profits.
 They’re really working hard and getting their hands dirty teaching young minds about how they can make a difference in our community by participating in earth-friendly practices.

 Notice fewer straws available around town?
 Pignic and Noble Pie spearheaded that initiative here in Reno.
 They were the first to use paper straws instead of plastic, which is a simple but brilliant solution to a huge problem.

 These businesses also serve drinks without straws whenever possible, and only provide straws if people ask for them.

 Through Round Up for Food Justice, Great Basin Food Co-op works hard to support agricultural programs, research, business start-ups and a few other local green activities to help increase the supply of local food practices that use renewable resources.
 They back our rural food systems in their efforts of environmental clean-up for agricultural farming and economic impact.

 Down to Earth Composting

-As our neighborhood compost collectors, Down to Earth Composting offers composting services to Reno.
+As our neighborhood, earth-friendly businesses in Reno, these compost collectors, Down to Earth Composting, offer composting services to our area.
 They give buckets to locals to fill up with their compost, and then they’ll come pick it up and take it away once a week.
 Then, twice a year, they’ll give you your finished compost which you can use in your garden or house plants.
 How’s that for eco-friendly fertilizer?

 Need Some Green-spiration?
 Here’s What You Can Do!